open-source-labs/Reactime/package/readme.md

 After installing both the Chrome extension and the npm package, just open up your project in the browser.

 Then open up your Chrome DevTools.
-There'll be a new tab called reactime.
+There'll be a new tab called Reactime.

 ## Features